pkpk2/promql_builder/README.md

 ## Features

 - Fluent interface for building PromQL queries
-- Support for metric selectors with labels
+- Support for metric selectors with labels (including regex matching)
 - Support for range windows and offsets
-- Support for PromQL functions (rate, sum, etc.)
+- Support for PromQL functions (rate, sum, etc.) with full grouping clauses
-- Support for binary operations
+- Support for binary operations and comparisons
-- Support for arithmetic operations
+- Support for arithmetic operations with both scalars and expressions
-- Parse and modify existing PromQL queries
+- Robust parsing and modification of existing complex PromQL queries
+- Advanced lexical analysis and parsing for reliable query manipulation
 - Type hints for better IDE support

 ## Installation